 In a perfect world, the person responsible for the accident would make sure you’re taken care of and make you whole again.
 Or at the very least, your car insurance company would give you everything you’re entitled to under your car insurance policy.

 But we don’t live in a perfect world, and that’s why you’re reading this page right now.
-The traffic accident attorneys at Gonzalez & Cartwright, P.A. can provide you with trusted legal representation when you need to take on a car insurance company or an at-fault driver.
+The Lake Worth, FL car crash attorneys at Gonzalez & Cartwright, P.A. can provide you with trusted legal representation when you need to take on a car insurance company or an at-fault driver.

 Maybe one day we’ll live in that perfect world.
-But until that day comes, it’s in your best interest to speak with an experienced Lake Worth personal injury attorney if you or a loved one is ever injured in a car accident.
+But until that day comes, it’s in your best interest to speak with experienced Lake Worth car accident lawyers if you or a loved one is ever injured in a car accident.

 Lake Worth Car Accidents Caused by Negligence